 #GrayHairMovement is here to stay, and I feel like my experience can inspire other women to join it.
 Now, after quitting coloring my hair, I blossom like never before and get tons of compliments every day.
 Moreover, this decision led me to other brave actions, such as designing a new profession and spreading my words online.
-Read on to learn from my story of self-love and acceptance!
+Read on to learn from my gray hair transition story, a story of self-love and acceptance!

 My Context, My Brown Hair